reactxx/reactxx/README.md

 - [ ] more reactxx-kitchen-sink examples
 - [ ] split reactxx-mui into two packages: reactxx-mui-bridge and reactxx-mui-components
+- [ ] simple boilerplate which helps to create single project for both web and native platforms
 - [ ] create reactxx-mui-kitchen-sink projects with web and native material-ui's compatible component examples
 - [ ] move CSS in JS animation extension to helper package
 - [ ] move CSS in JS media query extension to helper package